diffkemp/diffkemp/docs/development.md

   `diffkemp compare ...`.
   (Note: This does not seems to be working in the [Nix development environment](#nix-as-development-environment), so use option 1 instead.)

+## Coding style

+We require that the code is according to a certain coding style, which can be checked with the following tools:

+- For Python code: `flake8 diffkemp tests`.
+- For C++ code: it is necessary to have `clang-format` installed and the coding style can be checked with `tools/check-clang-format.sh -d` (it can be also automatically fixed by running `tools/check-clang-format.sh -di`).
+- For JavaScript code: `npm --prefix view run lint`.

 ## Tests